atharvanaphade/gatsby-blog-netlify-cms/content/blog/2022-10-15-internship-experience-at-ai4bharat-iit-madras.md

 **Conclusion**

 I had a wonderful experience at the internship, although it was remote I would have loved to visit the IIT Madras campus.
-I also got to learn many things in the internship and will help me in my future endeavours.
+I also got to learn many things in the internship, and got to work alongside some really smart people.